Rohit-Ganjoo-DE/RohitCovid/README.md

 # Data Pipeline for Covid19india.org API
-Using Covid19india.org api to fetch daily confirmed, recovered, deceased case numbers for each state, and daily testing samples collected for the entire nation.
+Using Covid19india.org api to fetch daily confirmed, recovered, deceased case numbers for each state, and daily testing samples collected for the entire nation as a Pandas DataFrame or storing it as a CSV.

 ## Getting Started
 Import functions from script: